yetanalytics/lrsql/doc/env_vars.md

 \* H2/SQLite default.
 \*\* Postgres default.
 † The property is set to be disabled by default.

+*NOTE 1:* H2 and SQLite use different defaults for `poolMinimumIdle` and `poolMaximumSize` than Postgres due to issues with multi-threading with those DBMSs.
+Setting `poolMaximumSize` to values other than `1` will potentially cause exceptions when running concurrent operations.

+*NOTE 2:* None of the DBMSs that SQL LRS currently supports allow for `TRANSACTION_NONE` as a `poolTransactionIsolation` value.

 #### Metric Reporting via JMX